yuvalot/htm.core/README.md

    * If you are using Anaconda Python you must run within the `Anaconda Prompt` on Windows.
 Do not use --user or --force options.

    * If you run into problems due to caching of arguments in CMake, delete the folder `<path-to-repo>/build` and try again.
-This may only an issue when developing C++ code.
+This may be only an issue when developing C++ code.

 3) After that completes you are ready to import the library: